lacomaofficial/Pytorch-Classifier-fMRI/README.md

 # Functional Connectivity Classifier

 This project aims to classify subjects based on functional connectivity derived from fMRI data using a deep learning approach.
 Specifically, the project explores the classification of subjects into different gender (male vs. female) by analyzing fMRI data during movie watching.
 The project leverages functional connectivity matrices extracted from fMRI data as input features for a neural network classifier.

-## Project Overview

 The experiment uses the Developmental fMRI Dataset, which consists of fMRI scans of children (ages 3-13) and young adults (ages 18-39) while they watched movies.
 This dataset is ideal for demonstrating how machine learning models can be trained to classify participants based on brain connectivity patterns.

----
+## Results

 ### 1. **Superior Temporal Sulcus with Angular Gyrus – Superior Parietal Lobule Anterior**
    **Importance: 0.005392**